-GAWB submits that current arrangements for review triggers are adequate for most but not all contingencies.
-GAWB's submission proposes an additional 'limited review' trigger where 'significant unanticipated investment' in excess of \$5 million is required, which was not contemplated at the previous regulatory review.
+In initial submissions, GAWB indicated that current arrangements for review triggers are adequate for most but not all contingencies.
+GAWB's submission proposed an additional 'limited review' trigger where 'significant unanticipated investment' in excess of \$5 million is required, which was not contemplated at the previous regulatory review.